Temperature sensitivity & MS

 Keeping cool in the warmer months is really important for people with MS, mainly to make sure you can still enjoy your summer!
 Here’s some things you can do to keep hot flushes and night sweats at bay:

 It’s not just the rise in the outside air temperature that can cause night sweats, certain activities can also cause extreme hot flushes, such as exercising.
-Although exercise is a key pillar to the OMS 7 step program, heat sensitivity can sometimes put people off exercising.
+Although exercise is a key pillar of the Overcoming MS Program, heat sensitivity can sometimes put people off exercising.

 Here are some tips for staying cool while exercising: